-In June 1997, an unmanned Progress M-34 carrying re-supplies, crashed with the Russian Mir space station while docking.
+In June 1997, an unmanned payload carrier named Progress M-34, crashed with the Russian Mir space station while docking.
 The Russians were testing station’s TORU manual docking system to manually dock Progress carrier with an intent to replace much expensive Krus automated docking system.
-On-board Mir, Vasily Tsibliev, had taken remote control of the Progress and was steering it via a live camera feed mounted on the Progress.
-However, TV screens don’t offer the greatest depth perception, and he only realized too late that he was bringing the ship in far too fast.

 The Progress freighter collided with Mir destroying its Spektr module and solar arrays of the space station.
 It also punctured a hole in the hull, causing air depressurizing.
-As Foale used his expertise in physics to aid Russian ground controllers into correcting the resulting attitude misalignments that resulted from the collision, Tsibliyev and Aleksandr Lazutkin went to work to inspect the collision damage from the interior of the station.
+On board was two Russian and one American astronauts who were able to take control of the space station after it went haywire after the collision.

 9. Struck twice by lightning during launch